willfurnass/sheffield_hpc/hpc/scheduler/index.rst

 Under certain conditions,
-Slurm on Bessemer allows jobs running in higher-priority Partitions (sets of nodes) to *pre-empt* (take over resources from) jobs in lower-priority Partitions.
+Slurm on Bessemer allows jobs running in higher-priority Partitions (sets of nodes) to *pre-empt* jobs in lower-priority Partitions.
+When a higher priority job *pre-empts* a lower priority job, the lower priority job is stopped (and by default cancelled) and the higher priority job takes its place.

 Specifically, Slurm allows users to run interactive sessions and batch jobs using idle resources in :ref:`private (research group-owned or dept-owned) nodes <groupnodes_bessemer>`,